Nezumi72/batch_render_helper/README.md

 ![](images/output_file_details_1.png)

-Beginning with a selection of the ouput file folder and a seperator you can quickly build your desired filename structure here.
+Beginning with a selection of the output file folder and a separator you can quickly build your desired filename structure here.
 If your Blend file is already saved the default '//' output directory will be the same directory as your blend file.
 By default all files will at a minimum include the frame number from the render to avoid accidental overwriting of the a render.
 The frame leading 0's count allows a user defined qty for the frame count.

 Adding fields to the file name: